-The 2017 annual gathering of the Society will be March 3-4 in New Orleans.
+The 2018 annual gathering of the Society will be February 16-17 at the Lake Highlands Presbyterian Church in Dallas.
 Details will be announced later.

 "Look to the rock from which you were hewn, and to the quarry from which you were dug." -- Isaiah 51:1

 Currie's Column (February 2016)